 Asthma and allergic rhinitis are thought to share similar pathogenetic mechanisms as described in the "one airway one disease" concept, due to similarities in their respective mucosae.
 (43) The discordance in the increasing prevalence of these two conditions in some epidemiologic studies, as well as a difference in response to certain therapeutics, however, point to inherent differences in these disorders.
-(44-46) Weidinger et al noted an association between FLG mutations and allergic rhinitis independent of eczema, whereas FLG mutations conferred an increased risk on asthma only in the presence of eczema.
-(46) In the same study, nasal biopsies were performed on healthy controls which noted strong FLG expression in the stratified epithelium of the nasal vestibule lining.
-A deficiency of FLG in the nasal region and resultant local sensitization could thus predispose to rhinitis without requiring eczema.
-Supporting these observations, our study found a direct effect of FLG-LOF mutation on rhinitis at 10 years.
-(47)Furthermore, late aeroallergen sensitization at 10 years had direct effects on persistent rhinitis at 10 and 18 years whereas this was not observed for asthma.
+(44-46) Our study found a direct effect of FLG-LOF mutation on rhinitis at 10 years, whereas no direct effects of FLG mutations on asthma were found.
+This is similar to the findings by Weidinger et al, in which an association between FLG mutations and allergic rhinitis was observed independent of eczema.
+(47) In the same study, nasal biopsies were performed on healthy controls which noted strong FLG expression in the stratified epithelium of the nasal vestibule lining.
+A deficiency of FLG in the nasal region and resultant local inflammation in FLG variants could thus predispose to rhinitis without requiring eczema.
+Furthermore, late aeroallergen sensitization at 10 years had direct effects on persistent rhinitis at 10 and 18 years whereas this was not observed for asthma.
 Nonetheless, we found that eczema in FLG variants remained an important intermediate in exerting indirect effects on rhinitis pathogenesis.
 The combined presence of epicutaneous sensitization and local nasal allergic sensitization could explain why rhinitis prevalence in our cohort increased by almost 7-fold from 4 to 18 years old.

 A strength of our study was the availability of a continuous time-frame of data for longitudinal analysis.
 (17, 48, 49) Information for FLG genotype status was available for a high proportion (79.0%) of study participants, and baseline characteristics between the sampled population and the whole cohort were similar.
 (50) As the IOW cohort consisted of consecutive births, selection bias was minimized.
 The participation rate remained high throughout the study (84 - 94.3%), thus minimizing loss-to-follow-up bias.
 The asthma definition from the ISAAC study was first published in 1993, and this was adopted for our study participants from age 10 years onwards.
 (51) At age 4 years, it is recognized that not all wheezing equates to asthma.
 Nonetheless, we found that asthma diagnoses determined by our physicians at this age were accurate, and a previous report on the IOW cohort showed that applying the ISAAC definition retrospectively to this age group did not alter the prevalence of asthma diagnosis.
 (52)